tpulkit/txt2vid/README.md

 This should add a `yarn` command to your `$PATH`, so you should be able to run `yarn -v`.
 You should see a version greater than `1.18.0`.

-If all that worked, you can install `send-it`'s dependencies with the following command:
+If all that worked, you can install `txt2vid`'s dependencies with the following command:
 ```sh
 yarn install
 ```

-It may take a few minutes to finish, but when it's done you should see a gigantic `node_modules` folder inside `send-it`.
+It may take a few minutes to finish, but when it's done you should see a gigantic `node_modules` folder inside `txt2vid`.

 ### Developing

-To start the development environment, run `yarn start` in the `send-it` directory.
+To start the development environment, run `yarn start` in the `txt2vid` directory.
 You should see the app building, and you should be able to go to `http://localhost:4200` in your browser to open the web app once you see a build success message.

 The web application's UI is a bit unintuitive at the moment, but you should get a prompt to allow camera and mic access when you open it.